 Infill development on vacant lots is strongly supported in the District of Columbia, provided that such development is compatible in scale with its surroundings and consistent with environmental protection and public safety objectives.
-In residential areas, infill sites present some of the best opportunities in the city for "family" housing and low-to-moderate-density development.
-In commercial areas, infill development can fill gaps in the streetwall and create more cohesive and attractive neighborhood centers.
+In residential areas, infill sites present some of the best opportunities in the city for "family" housing and low- to moderate-density development.
+In commercial areas, infill development can fill gaps in the

 Vacant lots in such settings may also present opportunities for public uses, such as pocket parks, job training facilities, and child care centers.
 307.2